jeremysu1989/bioinformatics/09_Bioinformatcs_shell_scripting.md

 The simplest and cleanest trick to get around the limitation is to create a small bash script containing the commands to process a single sample, and have *xargs* run this script in many parralle bash process.
 ```
+#!/bin/bash
+set -e
+set -u
+set -o pipefil

+sample_name=$(basename -s ".fastq" "$1")

+some_program ${sample_name}.fastq | another_program > ${sample_name}-results.txt

+# then, run the script
+find . -name "*.fastq" | xargs -n 1 -P 4 bash script.sh
 ```

+where -n 1 forces xargs to process one input argument at a time.

+Admittedly, the price of some powerfil *xargs* workflows is complexity.
+If you find yourself using *xargs* mostly to parallelize tasks or you're writting complicated *xargs* commands that use *basename*, it may be worthwhile to learn **GUN parallel*.*

+#### make and makefile: another option for pipelines
+Make is a useful tool that you should be aware of in case you need an option for simple tasks and workflows.
+For more information, see the GNU Make documentation.